pcardiga/ezpublish-community/src/EzSystems/BehatBundle/README.md

 # eZ Publish BDD Testing

-This as a fast summary of the possible sentences, and the gidelines for in case you want to add new sentences.
+This as a fast summary of the possible sentences, and the guidelines for in case you want to add new sentences.

 For the following documentationm you should remmeber: